microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Populates a matrix with data from a `groupshared` array.
 If the groupshared
-memory is any type other than `i32` the matrix's component type must match the
+memory is any type other than `i32` or vector of `i32`, the matrix's component
-scalar type of the groupshared array.
-If the groupshared memory is `i32` the
+type must match the scalar type or vector component type of the groupshared
+array.
+If the groupshared memory is `i32` or vector of _N_ by `i32` (`< N x
-matrix may be of any type.
+i32 >`) the matrix may be of any type.
 Validation will verify this requirement.

 No data conversions are applied during this operation, the data in the
 groupshared array is written in the format of the input matrix element.